Introduction

 Common Side Effects

 While mullein tea is generally safe, it may cause side effects in some individuals.
-Common side effects include mild allergic reactions, such as skin irritation or rashes, and digestive issues, like nausea or diarrhea.
+Common side effects include mild allergic reactions, such as skin irritation or rashes, and digestive issues, like nausea or diarrhoea.

 Less Common but Serious Side Effects